quixoticmonk/conformity-template-scanner/README.md

 ## Pre-requisites

 - You have a Cloud Conformity API key
-- You know the Cloud conformity region
+- You know the Cloud Conformity region

 ## Usage